-All Crosman PCP models with 7/8" OD tubes are made from the same 1020 DOM carbon steel tubing.
-Except for the valve screws, all of the pressure-containing components will safely handle up to 3200 PSI.
+All Crosman PCP models with 7/8" OD tubes are made from similar 1020 series DOM carbon steel tubing.
+Except for the valve screws, all of the pressure-containing components will safely handle 3000 PSI.
 All have aluminum valves secured with 8-32 screws.
 All use three screws to secure the valve except for the Maximus which only has two screws as mentioned above.

-All the 22XX CO2 models are made of the same tubing used for the PCP models.
-If the same PCP components are used and the valve is secured in the same fashion, these models can be converted to bulk-fill, PCP and HPA and handle the same operating pressures.
-The general rule is one high-strength valve screw should be used for each 1000 PSI.
+All 22XX CO2 models are made of similar 1020 series DOM tubing to the PCP models.
+If the same PCP components are used and the valve is secured in the same fashion, these models can be converted to PCP or HPA and handle up to 3000 PSI.
+The general rule is one custom valve screw for each 1000 PSI.

 The link below, to an article from The American Airgun Hunter, contains a lot of info about the Discovery model and it's roots.
 It also mentions safety testing Crosman did and the type of tubing they use.